thepanacealab/SMMT/README.md

 1. **Manual annotation hooks to tools like brat annotation tools**

 # Twitter Keys
-**This is a very important step, if you do not have any Twitter API keys, none of the software that uses Twitter will work without it**
+**This is a very important step, if you do not have any Twitter API keys, none of the software that uses Twitter API will work without it**

 Make sure you create a copy of copy_auth.py and call it auth.py, replacing the corresponding text inside with the proper keys.